Whittling eyes in wood spirits

 Use Sharp Tools

 Using sharp tools increases the chances of having precise cuts.
-As much as sharp objects are dangerous, using sharp objects in woodcarving is safer than blunt tones since they are harmful.
+As sharp objects are dangerous, using sharp objects in woodcarving is safer than blunt tones since they are harmful.
 A dull knife makes cuts unbearable, and the tool does not allow you to experience slips and unwanted cuts.

 Wear Ear Plugs In Case of Power Tools

 Hand tools are quiet and make noise when you want them to, unlike power tools.
 You cannot avoid noise, and you can only stop it from affecting your ears by wearing earplugs, and you can’t help it.
-They make noise due to the motors that power them, and they run at ultra-high speeds of tens of thousands of RPMs.
+They make noise due to the motors that power them and run at ultra-high speeds of tens of thousands of RPMs.

 How to start